appdotnet/api-spec/objects.md

     <tr>
         <td><code>id</code></td>
         <td>string</td>
-        <td>Primary identifier for a post.
-Alphanumeric, always expressed as a string.
-This idspace is unique to Post objects.
+        <td>Primary identifier for a user.
+This will be an integer, but it is always expressed as a string to avoid limitations with the way JavaScript integers are expressed.
+This idspace is unique to User objects.
 There can be a Post and User with the same ID; no relation is implied.</td>
     </tr>
     <tr>
         <td><code>username</code></td>